SayemSiddique/AXZRO-plain/axzro_uiux_roadmap.md

 5. **Week 9-10:** QA, Accessibility, Launch

 ---

+AXZRO's UX strategy blends human-centered design with powerful tools to make our digital presence memorable, frictionless, and scalable—all with a futuristic visual identity powered by deep blues and confident light accents.

 AXZRO’s UX strategy blends human-centered design with powerful tools to make our digital presence memorable, frictionless, and scalable—all with a futuristic visual identity powered by deep blues and confident light accents.